Develop a social media campaign that will raise thousands of dollars in a single day?

 This may seem like an odd answer, but I'm really inspired by The Try Guys.
 I can only dream of having that much passion, creativity, and success in my life.
 They have perfected what I love doing most: creating meaningful content.
 Plus, they make me laugh.
 A lot.

-I'm partial to the 👑 emoji becuase I'm a damn queen.
+I'm partial to the 👑 emoji because I'm a damn queen.